Mary Ann Bickerdyke: Civil War service

 After serving at Fort Donelson, she was appointed matron at Gayoso Block Hospital in Memphis.
 Gayoso had 900 patients, including 400 Native Americans.
-Like her other hospitals, "Mother" Bickerdyke employed escaped and former slaves at Gayoso.
-She had left Gayoso to run errands and returned to find the medical director had sent away the escaped and former slaves who helped her provide care for the hospital's patients.
+As at her other hospitals, "Mother" Bickerdyke employed former enslaved workers at Gayoso.
+She had left Gayoso to run errands and returned to find the medical director had sent those workers away.
 She left for dinner but did not return right away.
 Rather, she visited General Hurlbut's headquarters.
-She was given written authority to keep her employees until such time as Hurlbut himself revoked the order.
+She was given written authority to keep her staff until such time as Hurlbut himself revoked the order.
 She also set about acquiring cows and hens to provide dairy products for the hospital.
-General Hurlbut set aside President's Island for their pasture and the escaped and former slaves cared for the animals.
+General Hurlbut set aside President's Island for their pasture and hospital workers cared for the animals.

 Bickerdyke also worked closely with Eliza Emily Chappell Porter of Chicago's Northwestern branch of the United States Sanitary Commission.
 She later worked on the first hospital boat.
 During the war, she became chief of nursing under the command of General Ulysses S. Grant, and served at the Battle of Vicksburg.
 As chief of nursing, Bickerdyke sometimes deliberately ignored military procedure, and when Grant's staff complained about her behavior, Union Gen. William T. Sherman reportedly threw up his hands and exclaimed, "She outranks me.
 I can't do a thing in the world."
 Sherman acknowledged that she was "one of his best generals" and other officers referred to her as the "Brigadier Commanding Hospitals."
 Sherman was especially fond of this volunteer nurse, who followed the western armies.
 Bickerdyke held the favor of both General Sherman and General Grant, who often provided her whatever she requested of them.